lf-edge/eve/README.md

 # api
-Device API in protobufs and/pr json
+Device API in protobufs and/or json

+import as "github.com/zededa/api"